Founded by a group of leading scientists, the ALBA Network aims to promote equity and diversity in the brain sciences.

 ALBA Board of Directors

-The Alba Office is currently hosted in the FENS office.
+The ALBA Office is currently hosted in the FENS office.
 Mathilde Maughan is the ALBA Network Manager.
+Lauriane Nallet is the ALBA Project Administrator.
+Keerthana Iyer is the ALBA Grants and Outreach Manager.